Thermodynamic topological classes of the rotating, accelerating black holes: Introduction

-The elegance and general applicability of this method led to its widespread adoption, facilitating the exploration of topological numbers across different black hole models \cite{PRD107-064023,JHEP0123102,PRD107-024024,PRD107-084002,PRD107-084053,2303.06814, 2303.13105,2304.02889,2306.13286,2304.05695,2306.05692,2306.11212,EPJC83-365,2306.02324, 2307.12873,2309.14069,AP458-169486,2310.09602,2310.09907,2310.15182,2311.04050,2311.11606, 2312.04325,2312.06324,2312.13577,2312.12814,PS99-025003,2401.16756,2402.00106,PLB856-138919, AP463-169617,PDU44-101437,2403.14167,PDU46-101617,2405.02328,2405.07525,2405.20022,2406.08793, AC48-100853,2407.05325,2408.08325,2409.04997,EPJP139-806}.
+The elegance and general applicability of this method led to its widespread adoption, facilitating the exploration of topological numbers across different black hole models \cite{PRD107-064023,JHEP0123102,PRD107-024024,PRD107-084002,PRD107-084053,2303.06814, 2304.05695,2306.05692,2306.11212,EPJC83-365,2306.02324, AP458-169486,2310.09602,2310.15182,2311.04050,2311.11606, 2312.04325,2312.06324,2312.13577,2312.12814,PS99-025003,2402.00106,PLB856-138919, AP463-169617,PDU44-101437,2403.14167,PDU46-101617,2405.02328,2405.07525,2405.20022,2406.08793, 2407.05325,2408.08325,2409.04997}.
 However, all previous research has primarily focused on non-accelerating cases, overlooking the topological numbers of accelerating black holes.
 Very recently, we have extended the topological approach to include non-rotating, accelerating black holes, considering both neutral and charged cases, as well as their AdS extensions \cite{PRD108-084041}.
-We have reached some intriguing conclusions: I) the topological number of an asymptotically flat, non-rotating, accelerating black hole always differs by one from that of its corresponding asymptotically flat, non-rotating, non-accelerating black hole; and II) the topological number of an asymptotically AdS, non-rotating, accelerating black hole consistently differs by minus one from that of its corresponding asymptotically AdS, non-rotating, non-accelerating black hole.
-Therefore, it makes sense to extend this work to more general rotating, accelerating black hole cases to investigate how the acceleration parameter affects the topological numbers of rotating black holes, and to verify whether these conclusions can be generalized to rotating, accelerating black holes.
+Extending this work to more general rotating, accelerating black holes will clarify how the acceleration parameter influences their topological numbers.
 This also serves as the motivation for the current study.

 In this paper, we explore, within the framework of the topological method for black hole thermodynamics, the topological numbers of the rotating, accelerating neutral black hole and its AdS counterpart, as well as the rotating, accelerating charged black hole and its AdS extension, via the generalized off-shell Helmholtz free energy.
 We found that, for the thermodynamic topological numbers of black hole solutions within the framework of general relativity, while both the acceleration parameter and the negative cosmological constant independently increase the topological number by one, their effects counterbalance each other when both are present in a black hole solution, which leads us to conjure that it might also hold true for the accelerating AdS black holes in alternative theories of gravity.